-The appointed state humane agents of Minnesota Federated Humane Societies play a vital role in ensuring all animals in our state are cared for as mandated under federal and state law.
-Our state humane agents are trained to know and interpret the Minnesota state statutes pertaining to animals and carry out investigations into reports of suspected animal cruelty, abuse and neglect.
-MFHS currently has three paid employees, two state humane agents and one state humane investigator.
-Our other state humane agents choose to be volunteers and are offered stipends and mileage reimbursement for their time and service.
+Minnesota Federated Humane Societies trained and appointed state-wide humane agents play a vital role in ensuring all animals in our state are cared for as mandated under federal and state law.
+Our state humane agents and investigators are trained to know and interpret the Minnesota state statutes pertaining to animals and carry out investigations into reports of suspected animal mistreatment, cruelty, abuse, torture and neglect.

 While carrying out their duties, state humane agents have many duties.
 The state humane agents: